barancw/active_sql_view/README.md

 You can alter your view at runtime with the add_* functions.
 Be sure to call update_view afterword and like magic you've got a new view.

 Everything returned is an ActiveRecord Relation object.
 You can all a simple .where{ col_name.eq "anything" } on any of the columns in your view just as you would with a real table!

+## Update View Based On User ##
+This example shows how to add conditional logic to the view based on a user.
+You can add columns anyway you like during runtime.
+You can even define new associations after the initial defines.
+Everything still works with your active record methods!